Puer Aeternus Archetype: Understanding the Eternal Child

 Psychologically, the possession of the Puer Aeternus means that the man is bound and gagged.

-That is, he is unable to access his healthy masculine energy, the source of his internal power.
+That is, he is unable to access his healthy masculine energy (or, in a woman’s case, grounded feminine energy), the source of his internal power.
 Being cut off from this source causes a “quiet suffering,” of which the man is most likely unaware.

-In his dreams, however, he will often find himself in situations where he cannot escape.
-Sometimes, he may get devoured by someone or something.
+However, in his dreams, he often finds himself in situations from which he cannot escape.
+Sometimes, he may be devoured by someone or something.

 The dream ego may be trapped or behind prison bars.
-Common dream symbols of this archetype include prison cells, bars, cages, and bondage—representing the “unconscious ties to the unfettered world of early life.”6Sharp, Jung Lexicon, 1991, as quoted in Mats Winther’s “The Puer Aeternus: Underminer of Civilization.”
+Common dream symbols of this archetype include prison cells, bars, cages, and bondage, representing the “unconscious ties to the unfettered world of early life.”5Sharp, Jung Lexicon, 1991, as quoted in Mats Winther’s “The Puer Aeternus: Underminer of Civilization.”

 Perceval, the Story of the Grail (1330 Illustration)

-In Jungian Robert A. Johnson’s classic He (1989), he uses the Grail legend to illustrate the nature of masculine psychology.
+In his classic He (1989), Jungian psychologist Robert A. Johnson uses the Grail legend to illustrate the nature of masculine psychology.

-Parsifal’s father and brothers were knights who were all killed in battle.
+Parsifal’s father and brothers were knights, all of whom were killed in battle.
 His mother, desperately wanting to keep her only remaining son from this fate, tried to shield him from his heritage and the external world.

 But fate cannot be changed; it can only be stalled.
 Eventually, Parsifal sees a few real-world knights and immediately finds his calling.

-This home-spun garment, as Johnson points out, is symbolic of the Mother complex.
-As long as Parsifal wears this home-spun garment—as he does throughout his many years of knighthood—he is under the spell of the Mother complex and is unable to enter the Grail castle.
+As Johnson points out, this homespun garment symbolizes the Mother complex.
+As long as Parsifal wears this homespun garment—as he does throughout his many years of knighthood—he is under the spell of the Mother complex and can’t enter the Grail castle.

-Perhaps the oldest mythology we have available to us that describes how the Puer Aeternus came to be is the Babylonian creation myth Enuma Elish.
+Perhaps the oldest mythology available describing how the Puer Aeternus came to be is the Babylonian creation myth, Enuma Elish.

-Jungian author M. Esther Harding gave this myth a dedicated treatment and analysis in The Parental Image: Its Injury and Reconstruction (2003).
+Jungian author M. Esther Harding devoted a dedicated treatment and analysis to this myth in The Parental Image: Its Injury and Reconstruction.

-In this myth, Tiamat represents the Devouring Mother, an archetype of indescribable power.
-So powerful was Tiamat and her maternal chaos, that all of the gods combined could not defeat her.
+Tiamat represents the Devouring Mother, an archetype of indescribable power.
+So powerful was Tiamat and her maternal chaos that all of the gods combined could not defeat her.

-Tiamat creates the eleven constellations of the zodiac (the 12th came later), one of them representing her son, Kingu.
-She took her son Kingu as her spouse, entrusting him with leading the demons.
+Tiamat created the eleven Zodiac constellations (the 12th came later), one of which represents her son, Kingu.
+She took her son Kingu as her spouse and entrusted him with leading the demons.
 Tiamat called her son Kingu her “only-spouse.”

 The primitive mother goddesses always have this kind of promiscuity.
 They live in accordance with the emotion of the moment—nothing else exists for them.

-What hope could Kingu, the son-husband, have when the Maternal Chaos has him in her grips?
+What hope could Kingu, the son-husband, have when the Maternal Chaos has him in her grip?
 (That’s why the man possessed by Puer Aeternus lives a “provisional life” while feeling bound and caged.)

 Marduk vs Tiamat